 - Light: Light roasts provide the lightest, most delicate flavors and can often be more acidic.
 Because there is less of a roasted flavor, the original flavor of the bean is allowed to shine through.
 High-quality beans or varietals with very distinct flavors are often roasted light to allow the original flavor to remain prominent.
 These beans will appear dry, as the bean has not been heated to the point where the oil is extracted.
 Light roasts include: Cinnamon, American, Half-City, and New England Roasts.

 - Dark: Dark-roasted coffee is roasted until the sugars begin to caramelize and the oils begin to rise to the surface of the bean.
-Depending on the darkness of the roast, the bean may have a slight sheen or a very oily appearance.
+Depending on the darkness of the roast, the bean may have a slight sheen or an oily appearance.
 The flavor of dark-roasted beans is strong, smoky, and sometimes spicy.
 The original flavor of the bean is overpowered by the roasted flavor and therefore lower quality beans are often used for darker roasts.
-Although these roasts have a very low acidity, they are often described as bitter.
+Although these roasts have a low acidity, they are often described as bitter.
 Roasts that fall within the dark category include French, Viennese, Italian, and Espresso.

 - Blends: To achieve unique flavor profiles, many roasters will create custom blends of beans with two or more roasting levels.
 This provides a depth of flavor and complexity that cannot be achieved with a single roast.